ibm-mas/kyverno-policies/README.md

 Policy List
 -------------------------------------------------------------------------------
-All MAS ClusterPolicies are prefixed as `mas-` and are constrained to the standard MAS namespaces only (`mas-*`) allowing them to be deployed into a cluster without impacting anything unrelated to Maximo Application Suite.
+All MAS ClusterPolicies are prefixed as `ibm-` and are constrained to the standard MAS namespaces only (`ibm-*`) allowing them to be deployed into a cluster without impacting anything unrelated to Maximo Application Suite.

 All policies are configured to operate in **Audit** mode only.